-Emma Hemmerlé works as a nature-based solution researcher within our Finance team.
-She is a biodiversity conservation and natural environment management specialist, having carried out an undergraduate degree in the conservation of biodiversity, and a master’s degree in Sciences and Management of Nature.
-Emma has had experiences working on nature conservation related issues, particularly looking at sustainable wildlife use, nature-based solutions and protected area management, within research organizations, NGOs, and at the science-policy interface.
-Emma also has experience working with intergovernmental organizations through her experience at the United Nations’ Food and Agriculture Organization, particularly in the field of fisheries and aquaculture management.
+Emma Hemmerlé works as a nature-based solution researcher at The Biodiversity Consultancy.
+She is a biodiversity conservation and natural environment management specialist, with a particular interest in the nexus between conservation and human well-being.
+In addition to having carried out an undergraduate degree in Biodiversity Conservation, and a master’s degree in Sciences and Management of Nature, Emma has experience working on nature conservation, particularly looking at sustainable wildlife use, the design of nature-based solutions including avoided loss and restoration projects, and marine protected area management, within research organizations, NGOs, and at the science-policy interface.
+Emma also has experience working with intergovernmental organizations through her experience at the United Nations Food and Agriculture Organization in the field of fisheries and aquaculture management.

 Emma speaks French, English, Spanish and Italian, and has lived in France, the United States, the United Kingdom, and Italy.